xzel23/utility/README.md

   in the global menu instead
 - Make sure the first call to setDarkMode() always calls listeners
 - ApplicationUtil.getDoubleNoNaN() and ApplicationUtil.getFloatNoNaN()
+- update plugins and dependencies
+- clean up code and build files

 ### 22.0.8